How to stop Chrome battery drain on Mac

 2. Clean up system junk on your Mac

 Your browsing data builds up and causes Chrome to slow down over time.
 Unknowingly your system can get clogged up with unwanted junk like temporary files, broken items, and cache.
 Giving these items a regular clean is a guaranteed way to improve system performance.
-You can easily manage your system junk with a tool called CleanMyMac X. It has a nice instrument that specifically searches for outdated system files and massive cache folders.
+You can easily manage your system junk with a tool called CleanMyMac.
+It has a nice instrument that specifically searches for outdated system files and massive cache folders.
 You should expect a bit better browsing experience.

 This app has a free download.
 It's also notarized by Apple.